 8. Coos Art Museum

 Tip: Check to see if they have an opening reception coming up.
 They are sometimes free and open to the public.
-You may also want to ask about other offers such as a senior special or kids offer). www.coosart.org
+You may also want to ask about other offers such as a senior special or kids offer.

 9. Stroll through Downtown North Bend and Coos Bay

-Downtown Coos Bay and North Bend is a great place to find the perfect holiday gift before the big holiday rush.
+Downtown Coos Bay and Downtown North Bend are great places to find the perfect treasure.
 Shoppers will find a wide range of unique antique stores, retail shops, restaurants, art and so much more.
 Spend an afternoon getting to know our wonderful and friendly merchants while browsing through their shops.
 You just never know what wonderful treasures you will find here, which makes Coos Bay a top destination for shoppers.